Josuto/monguito/README.md

 ### `save`

 Persists the given entity by either inserting or updating it and returns the persisted entity.
-It the entity specifies an `id` field, this function updates it, assuming that it exists in the collection.
-Otherwise, this operation results in an exception being thrown.
-On the contrary, if the entity does not specify an `id` field, it inserts it into the collection.
+If the entity specifies an `id` field, this function updates it, unless it does not exist in the pertaining collection, in which case this operation results in an exception being thrown.
+Otherwise, if the entity does not specify an `id` field, it inserts it into the collection.

-Trying to persist a new entity that includes a developer specified `id` is considered a _system invariant violation_;
-only Mongoose is able to produce MongoDB identifiers to prevent `id` collisions and undesired entity updates.
+Beware that trying to persist a new entity that includes a developer specified `id` is considered a _system invariant violation_; only Mongoose is able to produce MongoDB identifiers to prevent `id` collisions and undesired entity updates.

 Finally, this function specifies an optional `userId` argument to enable user audit data handling (read [this section](#built-in-audit-data-support) for further details).

 ### `deleteById`

-Deletes an entity which `id` field value that matches the given `id`.
+Deletes an entity which `id` field value matches the given `id`.
 When it does, the function returns `true`.
 Otherwise, it returns `false`.

 ## Transactional CRUD Operations

-Let's now see the specification for `TransactionalRepository`, an interface that defines transactional CRUD operations.
-This interface also is an extension of `Repository` for convenience purposes, as you most likely want to also invoke basic CRUD operations using a single repository instance.
+Let's now explore the definition of `TransactionalRepository`, an interface that defines transactional CRUD operations.
+This interface is an extension of `Repository`, thus includes all the basic CRUD operations.
 Futhermore, `MongooseTransactionalRepository` is the class that implements `TransactionalRepository`.

 ```typescript
 export interface TransactionalRepository<T extends Entity>